 Most jobs are completed within 3-6 weeks.
 Large windows or orders for multiple windows may take slightly longer.

 Custom windows with vinyl framing take a minimum 4 weeks and wood framed window take 6 weeks.

-We generally charge from $80 to $100 for each square foot of glass within your window.
+We generally charge from $90 to $130 for each square foot of stained glass within your window.
 Windows that are less than 4 square feet will cost slightly more.
-Also, very intricate patterns may cost slightly more and will be quoted on a job-by-job basis.
+Also, very intricate patterns and window with a lot of beveled glass will cost more and will be quoted on a job-by-job basis.

 In the rare event that a shipment has arrived damaged, the damage must be reported to StainedGlassWindows.com within 72 hours of the shipments delivery date.
 Any damage reported within 72 hours of delivery will be taken care of by way of shipment pick-up, repair and return to the original shipping address.